Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

     StudentSchoolAssociationAuthorization ||--|| Document : "Only for StudentSchoolAssociation Documents" StudentSchoolAssociationAuthorization {
-        bigint Id PK "Sequential key pattern, clustered" bigint StudentId "Indexed for lookup by StudentId" bigint HierarchySchoolId FK "FK to EducationOrganizationHierarchy.EducationOrganizationId with delete cascade" jsonb StudentSchoolAuthorizationEdOrgIds "Denormalized array of EdOrgIds for the Student, derived from EducationOrganizationHierarchy" bigint StudentSchoolAssociationId FK "FK to derived-from Document StudentSchoolAssociation as Document.Id with delete cascade"
+        bigint Id PK "Sequential key pattern, clustered" varchar(32) StudentUniqueId "Indexed for lookup by StudentUniqueId" bigint HierarchySchoolId FK "FK to EducationOrganizationHierarchy.EducationOrganizationId with delete cascade" jsonb StudentSchoolAuthorizationEdOrgIds "Denormalized array of EdOrgIds for the Student, derived from EducationOrganizationHierarchy" bigint StudentSchoolAssociationId FK "FK to derived-from Document StudentSchoolAssociation as Document.Id with delete cascade"